unclehowell/os.hotspotbnb.com/Readme.md

 d) Insert the SD Card into the Raspberry Pi and power it up.

-e) Connect to the Wi-Fi Hotspot using the default password (makeitwave)
+e) Connect to the Wi-Fi Hotspot using the default password (vanrienen)

 f) Once connected enter the hostname 'casavr/' into your web browser